kamalbuilds/LoyaltyRoller/README.md

-# LoyaltyRoller - Increasing Customer Engagements with L3 Rollups, NFTs with OwlProtocol and zapier Integration.
+# LoyaltyRoller - Increasing Customer Engagements with L3 Rollups, NFTs with OwlProtocol Stripe and zapier Integration

 ## Introduction
 LoyaltyRoller is an innovative platform that combines the power of blockchain technology and non-fungible tokens (NFTs) to revolutionize customer engagement for brands.
 By leveraging the unique features of NFTs and smart contracts, LoyaltyRoller offers a seamless and secure way for brands to reward their loyal customers while creating a more engaging and interactive shopping experience.